morungos/morungos.github.io/_posts/2023-06-27-rationalism.md

 author: Stuart
 background: '/img/posts/negative0304.jpg'
 summary: |-
-  A blog post on why Yudkowsky's rationalism is a political rationalism not a philosophical rationalism, and why that is a horrid prospect in reality, drawn largely from Michael Oakeshott's Rationalism in Politics.
-tagline: |-
   Rationalism today, at least in Silicon Valley, is not your grandmother's rationalism.
 image: '/img/posts/negative0304.jpg'